 - To form in students a sound foundation of theological and biblical inquiry in their professional doctoral program’s specialized track that they are able to integrate into the life of Christian ministry.

-- In the final residency, students and mentors will gather on the Hamilton campus to review the two-year study adventure and think forward to their unfolding ministry possibilities and challenges.
+- In the final residency, students and mentors will gather to review the study adventure and think forward to their unfolding ministry possibilities and challenges.
 Students and mentors will focus on leadership in both church and marketplace and explore how Jesus and Scripture guide their approach to serving and leading others.

 - To provide students with the skill sets and understandings in a specialized area of ministry to such an extent that they can impact their congregation or community more powerfully for God.